When was the last time you asked "how are you" and didn't hear a response involving the word "busy"??

 Most homes especially at the price point of hers, didn't achieve this in the past decade.
 Sure you can have "a room" or a space that's comfortable enough for nights in and more formal entertaining.
 But that's just it.
 Who does "formal entertaining" anymore?
 I for one have never served tea in my parlor...
 I don't even have a parlor, nor do I want one.
 My idea of "afternoon tea" is to throw a pod in the Keurig, pull out a unique mug from someplace fun (Anthropologie anyone???) drop my shoes & put on my Ugg slippers.
 I will always serve real cream, but admit I haven't used my formal china in far too long (I really need to stop that and use it!!!).
 The idea of going through all those extra steps, doesn't appeal to me on the random chance that a friend is actually able to break away from her myriad of responsibilities with children, spouses/SOs, work, etc., etc.

 However, not many homes reflect this lifestyle that we have, but they do.
-Over the last few years, I’ve watched the trends in home floor plans go from lots of formal spaces- formal living, formal dining, breakfast table, sitting room, blah, blah- to one cozy great room where everyone can congregate so that the cook won’t miss any of the fun!
-It’s not by accident that the Bohemian trend gained so much steam.
+Over the last few years, I've watched the trends in home floor plans go from lots of formal spaces- formal living, formal dining, breakfast table, sitting room, blah, blah- to one cozy great room in a "modern farmhouse" where everyone can congregate so that the cook won't miss any of the fun!
+It's not by accident that the Bohemian trend gained so much steam.
 The cozy cable knit throws, gorgeous Persian rugs, Encaustic (cement tile) & lots of green are popping up.

 These styles are: tough, forgiving, well-worn, broken in, whimsical, and dare I say, fun, quirky & "tongue in cheek"?
 They won't be RUINED if you have a bad day and are clumsy, "under the weather", off, or simply "don't give a f&*" (excuse the French).
 You can be... you.
 Unapologetically.
 This also resonates with buyers.